 With the operation get-async-search you can get the results of an async search.
-It supports the following parameters:

 - retrieve-results-for (mandatory): A list of names of submit-async-search requests to wait for.
 Async searches that have already completed within wait_for_completion_timeout are skipped automatically. - request-params (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the get async search docs.